WebAssembly/spec/document/core/exec/numerics.rst

+.. index:: value, integer, floating-point, bit width, determinism, NaN
 .. _exec-op-partial:
 .. _exec-numeric:

 Numerics
 --------

-Numeric primitives are defined in a generic manner, by operators indexed over a width :math:`N`.
+Numeric primitives are defined in a generic manner, by operators indexed over a bit width :math:`N`.

 Some operators are *non-deterministic*, because they can return one of several possible results (such as different :ref:`NaN <syntax-nan>` values).
-Conceptually, each operator thus returns a *set* of allowed values.
+Technically, each operator thus returns a *set* of allowed values.
 For convenience, deterministic results are expressed as plain values, which are assumed to be identified with a respective singleton set.

 Some operators are *partial*, because they are not defined on certain inputs.
-Conceptually, an empty set of results is returned for these inputs.
+Technically, an empty set of results is returned for these inputs.

-In formal notation, each operator is defined by equational clauses that apply in order.
+In formal notation, each operator is defined by equational clauses that apply in decreasing order of precedence.
 That is, the first clause that is applicable to the given arguments defines the result.
 In some cases, similar clauses are combined into one by using the notation :math:`\pm` or :math:`\mp`.
 When several of these placeholders occur in a single clause, then they must be resolved consistently: either the upper sign is chosen for all of them or the lower sign.